 SJVC's Health Studies program may be completed in 25 weeks.
-The program is designed for healthcare professionals who want to advance their career andwho have earned a certificate of completion in Dental Assisting from SJVC.
-The Health Studies Associate of Science Degree affords excellent opportunities for professional growth and development through instruction in general education coursework designed to produce the competencies of higher education that employers expect of college graduates.
+The program is designed for healthcare professionals who want to advance their career and who have earned a certificate of completion in Clinical Medical Assisting, Dental Assisting, Medical Billing and Coding, Medical Office Administration, or Pharmacy Technology from an institution of higher learning accredited by an agency that is recognized by the United States Department of Education.
+The Health Studies Associate of Science degree affords excellent opportunities for professional growth and development through instruction in general education coursework designed to produce the competencies of higher education that employers expect of college graduates.